Cancer Resource Center: Lifestyle Tips, Organizations & Treatment Options

 Cancer becomes especially deadly when the abnormally growing cells – tumors – begin spreading to other parts of the body.
 As more parts of the body succumb, the disease becomes more difficult to control and treat.
 While some forms of cancer are due to inherited genetic defects, several can be prevented by maintaining a healthy lifestyle and avoiding various infections.

 More than 100 forms of cancers have been discovered in humans and can be caused by factors including tobacco use, obesity, infection, and genetics among dozens of other risk factors.

-Although medical researchers have yet to discover a foolproof cure for cancer, several effective treatment options have been discovered and put into practice with high rates of success in treating cancer.
-A full list of cancer treatment options depends on the type of cancer and the stage of its development, however, there are several treatment methods that are used in almost all forms of the disease.
+Although medical researchers have yet to discover a foolproof cure for cancer, several effective treatment options have been discovered and put into practice with high rates of success in treating the disease.
+A full list of treatment options depends on the type and the stage of its development, however, there are several treatment methods that are used in almost all forms of the disease.

-These methods do not include any surgical procedure, as each type of cancer requires its own specific surgical procedure depending on the location and stage of cancer.
-Treatment methods that can be used in almost all cancer cases focus on the administration of various medicines who target different parts of the body and cancer in an effort to kill all cancer infected cells.
+These methods do not include any surgical procedure, as each type of cancer requires its own specific surgical procedure depending on the location and stage.
+Treatment methods that can be used in almost all cases focus on the administration of various medicines who target different parts of the body and cancer in an effort to kill all infected cells.

 |Radiation therapy||Targeted therapy|